0xZon/0xZon.github.io/_posts/2021-11-04-HTB-Nunchucks.md

 printlog "Completed";
 ```

 Notice on line 6 it has `POSIX::setuid(0)`, this allows it to run with root privs.
-In order for this to work it must be SUID or have a capability.
+For this to work, it must be SUID or have a capability.
 Whenever a file is ran with the SUID set it is ran with the user ID of the owner of the file, not the person executing it.
 Here is an example below in practice.
 ```
 -rwxr-xr-x  1 root root 1234376 Nov  4 17:18 bash